jellyfish0316/eeg2music/README.md

 - `pairwise_report.json`
 - per-condition `result.json`
 - per-condition `model.pt`
-- optional `best_model.pt` when generation-based validation is enabled
+- per-condition `best_model.pt`

+With the current default config, `best_model.pt` is the primary checkpoint because model selection is driven by `val_clap`. `model.pt` is still saved as the last-epoch checkpoint.

-`model.pt` now includes the cached fixed-prompt text embeddings via persistent buffers, so loading the checkpoint does not require regenerating them.
+`model.pt` and `best_model.pt` both include the cached fixed-prompt text embeddings via persistent buffers, so loading the checkpoint does not require regenerating them.

 ## Example Result